microsoft/service-fabric-observer/SampleObserverPlugin/ReadMe.md

 ﻿Sample observer plugin implementation.
 Please read/experiment with this project to learn how to build an observer plugin.
 In general, there are two key pieces to this project, which will be required for your observer plugin:

 Like all observers, yours must implement IObserver, which is already mostly taken care of in the abstract base class, ObserverBase.
 Your observer must implement ObserverBase's abstract functions ObserveAsync and ReportAsync.
-FabricObserver will automatically detect and load your plugin when it starts up.

 Example: